0xNuru/alx-higher_level_programming/0x14-javascript-web_scraping/README.md

-This dir contains my files for learning web scraping
+This dir contains my files for learning web scraping.
+I wrote this readme using my writeme.js script